Intercompany

 Topics are used for publishing data to other parties.
 Topics themselves do not send data directly but act as a notification system that alerts subscribers to pull data.

 The Topic defines the types of data (tables and fields) that are available to be transferred to other parties.
-You can also add Conditions to filter and control which data should be transferred.
+Conditions can be added to filter and control which data should be transferred.

 Topic card

-1. Choose the πŸ”Ž icon, enter Topics (IDM), and select the related link.
+- Choose the π icon, enter Topics (IDM), and select the related link.
 Fill in the fields as necessary.
 Hover over a field to read a short description.
 Some of the most important fields are as follows:

 Transfer time entries

-We provide two predefined templates for transferring time entries; Time entries and Project ledger entries.
+Two predefined templates are provided for transferring time entries: Time entries and Project ledger entries.

 Time entries

 This template transfers both time and resources.
 Once time entries are submitted, they are transferred to the External Time Entries table in the receiving company.
 This enables project managers in the selling company to preview the entries.
-Additionally, there is an approval flow included for informational purposes.
+Additionally, an approval flow is included for informational purposes.

 When time entries are posted in the performing company, project ledger entries are automatically created in both the selling and performing companies.